 End If

-If Column E holds numeric values which are less than 0, that means which are negative values, then hide the entire rows that carry negative values from that column.
+If Column E holds numeric values that are less than 0, that means they are negative values, then hide the entire rows that carry negative values from that column.

 Next